mdn/content/files/en-us/web/api/document/index.md

 - {{DOMxRef("Document.append()")}}
   - : Inserts a set of {{domxref("Node")}} objects or string objects after the last child of the document.
 - {{DOMxRef("Document.browsingTopics()")}} {{Experimental_Inline}}
-  - : Returns a promise that fulfills with an array of objects representing the selected topics for the current user, for the current epoch.
-It also triggers the browser to observe the topics inferred from the calling site's URL (i.e. the site where the ad tech `<iframe>` is embedded).
+  - : Returns a promise that fulfills with an array of objects representing the top topics for the user, from each of the last three epochs.
+The method also causes the browser to record, for the caller, the visit to the current page: in other words, the browser records that the topic(s) for the current page have been observed by the caller.
 See the [Topics API](/en-US/docs/Web/API/Topics_API) for more details.
 - {{DOMxRef("Document.captureEvents()")}} {{Deprecated_Inline}}
   - : See {{DOMxRef("Window.captureEvents")}}.
 - {{DOMxRef("Document.caretPositionFromPoint()")}}